I’m based in East London and happy to go anywhere I can by bike or public transport.

 All I can say is “trust me”: my clients say I’m un-shockable and I don’t judge.
 My role is to guide you from chaos to order.
 One of the reasons this works is that I don’t bring any emotional ties or history connected with your home or office and I’m good at problem solving ideas.
 It’s not easy to allow someone into to a space you feel is private.
 My belief is that we all deserve a bit of space – that includes you.

-I’m good at what I do and charge accordingly.
-I charge an hourly rate of £55 for sessions lasting up to 5 hours and £50 for sessions of 6 hours or longer
+I’ve acquired an ability to be good at what I do and charge accordingly.
+I charge an hourly rate of £60 for sessions lasting up to 5 hours and £50 for longer sessions.
+Virtual sessions are £50 per hour (your very first hour is free)

 All the time I am with you is chargeable, except for lunch breaks during longer sessions (we’ll agree timings for this before we work together).